National Assembly bombing: Aftermath

 He was arrested later that day when he presented himself at the Hôtel-Dieu to be treated.
 There, the hospital staff noticed powder on his hands and informed the police, who came to arrest him without any resistance on his part.

 His attack served as political justification for the French Third Republic to push through the adoption of the first two lois scélérates ('villainous laws') on 12–18 December 1893.
 Anne-Sophie Chambost described these political reappropriations as follows:

 The 'marmite' of Vaillant on 9 December 1893 intensified repression to such an extent that the laws seemed to be the result of a politically opportunistic exploitation, which mistreated the principles of criminal law (presumption of innocence and the principle of proportionality of sentences).
 In order to exclude anarchist propaganda from the scope of press law (which was relatively liberal), the law of 12 December 1893 amended the law of 29 July 1881 in its Articles 24, 25, and 49 (creating the offense of glorifying acts deemed to be crimes, to target direct and indirect provocations; increasing penalties for provocations that did not lead to action; removing certain restrictions from the 1881 law regarding seizures and preventive arrests); the law of 18 December 1893 amended Article 265 of the Penal Code (associations of wrongdoers) to prosecute any form of agreement made to prepare or commit attacks on people or property (even in the absence of execution).

 The political use of the attack was aided by the French press, such as Le Petit Journal, which published a sensationalist depiction of the event aimed at discrediting the anarchist and legitimizing the Republic.
 Thus, Dupuy, presiding the session is portrayed as stoic, standing tall and undisturbed by the attack, a way of suggesting the strength and stability of republican institutions.

 Vaillant was tried a month after his attack, on 10 January 1894.
 During the trial, the anarchist defended himself by stating that he had intended to strike the representatives of national sovereignty, holding them responsible for poverty.
 His lawyer, Maître Labori, echoed this sentiment, declaring, 'If deputies do not concern themselves with the unfortunate, the unfortunate concern themselves with the deputies'.
 The anarchist claimed that he had merely sought to injure the deputies and not kill them – something he allegedly could have done by loading his bomb more heavily.
 His trial ended with him being sentenced to death.

 He was guillotined on 5 February 1894, transforming his figure into that of a martyr for anarchists and inspiring subsequent attacks by Émile Henry or Désiré Pauwels.
 Sadi Carnot, who refused to grant a presidential pardon to Vaillant, was assassinated a few months later by the anarchist militant Sante Geronimo Caserio.
-However, it seems that Vaillant' image was embraced by anarchists more for the perceived injustice of his execution rather than for his attack itself.
+However, it seems that Vaillant's image was embraced by anarchists more for the perceived injustice of his execution rather than for his attack itself.